Dworcowa Street: Characteristics

-Oldest buildings have been built in Neoclassical style, usually with simple, symmetrical facades and modest decorations.
+The oldest buildings were built in Neoclassical style, usually with simple, symmetrical facades and modest decorations.
 During the last quarter of the 19th century, elements of Neo-Renaissance, Neo-Gothic and Neo-Baroque start to appear on houses.
 Most impressive buildings have been erected between 1900 and 1915: it was the emergence of breaking architectural styles, such as Historicism, Secession and early Modern architecture.

 The Prussian Eastern Railway Headquarters has been erected in the late 1880s, and was at the time the most magnificent public property in the entire city.

 Dworcowa street has been the playground of many local and Berlin's architects.
 However, past major bydgoszcz designers, Joseph Święcicki and Fritz Weidner who built 29 edifices in Gdanska Street, only designed four buildings in Dworcowa.

 Most noticeable tenements are located on the southern side of the street: three buildings have been registered on the Heritage List since 2010.